imballinst/oas-typescript/packages/oas-typescript-express/README.md

 # oas-typescript-express

-oas-typescript-koa is a generator for [OpenAPI Specification 3](https://swagger.io/specification/v3/) to [Express](http://expressjs.com/).
+oas-typescript-express is a generator for [OpenAPI Specification 3](https://swagger.io/specification/v3/) to [express](https://expressjs.com/).
 This tool is powered by [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) for the OAS parsing.

 ## Installation